M0r13n/ideen/misc/ubuntu/ufw.md

 [ufw](https://launchpad.net/ufw) is a terminal application that serves as a frontend for iptables.
 There is a **unofficial** graphical interface for ufw: gufw

 ## Important
 By default ufw blocks **all incoming** connections unless explicitly  configured otherwise.
-In case you are accessing a remote machine through [[SSH]] you might block yourself from the system.
+In case you are accessing a remote machine through [[misc/yubikey/SSH]] you might block yourself from the system.
 In this case physical access to the machine is **mandatory**.
 Therefore, make sure to always configure ufw properly **before** enabling it.

 ## Installation and basic configuration